genaim/TP2_2425/practicas/P1/guide/pr1.notes.4.md

     * Calls the `advance()` method of all junctions in the `_roadMap`, and then calls the `advance()` method of all roads in the `_roadMap`.
 The order is important: junctions must be advanced before roads.
 The `advance()` method of vehicles is not called directly here; it will be called by the corresponding roads.

 * `report()`:
-    * Creates a JSON object as explained in the PDF.
+    * Creates a JSON object as explained in the assignment statement.
 You should use the `_roadMap.report()` method to generate the JSON for the roadmap.

 **Testing**